 Claims.

 Contractor must submit claims against the Consortium within the earlier of one (1) year of the date upon which Contractor knew of the existence of the claim or one (1) year from expiration or termination of the Agreement.
 No claims shall be allowed unless Notice of such claim has been given within the above described time period.
 Such claims must be submitted to the Consortium’s Executive Director or his or her designee by Contractor in the form and with the certification prescribed by the Consortium’s Executive Director or his or her designee.
 Upon failure of Contractor to submit its claim within the time allowed, all rights to seek amounts due on account of such claims shall be waived and forever barred.
+Notwithstanding the foregoing or anything to the contrary in this Agreement, and only to the extent not prohibited by applicable federal or state law, in the event Consortium brings a legal action against Contractor, Contractor’s right to assert counterclaims against the Consortium shall not be deemed waived or barred by this Section 19.7.

 Compliance With Civil Rights Laws.